-Type 2 Diabetes and Weight Loss
+Losing Weight with Type 2 Diabetes

 Type 2 diabetes and obesity continue to be rising health concerns in America.
 Making healthy lifestyle choices for successful weight loss can help prevent or manage diabetes.

 Type 2 diabetes and obesity continue to be rising health concerns in America.
-What’s more, approximately 85 percent of people with type 2 diabetes are considered overweight or obese.
-This translate to nearly nine out of 10 individuals!
+What's more, approximately 85 percent of people with type 2 diabetes are considered overweight or obese.
+This translates to nearly nine out of 10 individuals!

 What Is Type 2 Diabetes?

 Diabetes is a chronic disease that affects the way the body utilizes sugar or glucose.
 This is mostly related to the absence or resistance to the hormone insulin.

 Insulin assists in glucose utilization, allowing its entry from the blood and into the cells following carbohydrate consumption.
 So when insulin function is compromised, glucose starts to build up in the blood, hence having "high blood sugar."

 There are two types of diabetes, including type 1 diabetes and 2 diabetes.
 Type 2 diabetes accounts for about 90 percent of all diabetes diagnoses.

 Specific to type 2 diabetes, the body resists the effects of insulin.
 This is known as insulin resistance, a condition in which cells do not respond well to insulin.
 This makes it difficult for cells to take up glucose in the blood.
 With insulin resistance, individuals often gain weight easier but have a difficult time losing it.

 Risk factors of type 2 diabetes include family history, race, and age.
 Unhealthy lifestyle factors such as poor diet choices and being sedentary also increase the risk of weight gain.
 That being said, overweight and obese individuals are at risk of developing diabetes and other comorbidities.